General Physics (Algebra-Based), Recitation 2024–Present

 Key Features: modeling · computation · group-based · flipped-classroom · feedback

-Projects & Practices in Physics is a transformed introductory calculus-based physics course that engages students in scientific practice through the use of modeling projects.
-Students work in groups to solve complex problems using analytical techniques as well as using computational modeling software.
-Instructors act as learning facilitators by encouraging students to discuss and debate physics concepts and problem-solving strategies.2
+Projects & Practices in Physics is a transformed introductory calculus-based physics course that engages students in scientific practice through modeling projects.
+Students work collaboratively to solve complex problems using analytical techniques and computational modeling tools.
+Instructors act as learning facilitators, encouraging discussion and debate around physics concepts and problem-solving strategies.2